ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

    - Firerate dependant on reload, break action.
 - Made from iron ingots, a tripwire, a chest, and a log.
 - Has stock, sight, and underbarrel attachment points.
 - Flavor text: *"A chest modified to fire grenades.
-Wacky."*
+Did you eat breakfast this morning?"*

 ### Pristine Guns
 These would require "Pristine Gun Parts", and item that requires more expensive materials.